Updated March 2020

 What Happens if We Can’t Agree?

-Parents who undergo mediation are likely to see better results than when going through the court process, in part because it’s less stressful, and it puts the control and power directly in the hands of those who are involved and will be living with the outcome of any decisions made.
-This form of alternative dispute resolution involves working with mediators trained to help you find a mutually beneficial solution.
-However, it’s important to note that mediation only works when both parties are committed to being open and honest, and working together.
+Parents who opt for mediation are likely to see better results than when going through the court process, in part because it’s less stressful and puts the control and power directly in the hands of those who are involved and will be living with the outcome of any decisions made.
+This form of alternative dispute resolution begins with a Mediation Information and Assessment Meeting (MIAM) and involves working with mediators trained to help you find a mutually beneficial solution.
+However, it’s crucial to note that mediation will only work if both parties are committed to finding the best solution and willing to compromise.

 Mediation is often cheaper than other methods, but be aware that mediators are not qualified to offer legal advice or make legally binding agreements.
 The agreement you’ll sign in the event of successful mediation — a Memorandum of Understanding, which outlines the terms of your agreement — is more of a statement of goodwill that you and your ex will abide by the terms set out.
 Mediation doesn’t necessarily eliminate the possibility of going to court.
 If you and the other parent cannot agree on reasonable access, you will need to take the next step.
 However, having tried mediation can go a long way to persuading a family court judge that you are putting your children’s best interests first, which is, after all, the only thing they are concerned about.